Virtual-Coffee/VC-Community-Docs/coffee-table-groups/leader-docs.md

 ### Ending a Group

 If your group is an ongoing group, you may find that you don't have the time or energy to continue hosting.
 That's ok.
 It's really important that all volunteers (and leading a coffee table group is definitely an act of volunteering) know that it is always okay to prioritize their mental and physical health.
 Rather than discontinuing the group by not scheduling a new one, see if anyone in the group or the larger VC community is willing to take on the responsibility.
 Communicate with your Coffee Table Group about the need for a new host.
-If you're unable to do so, let the maintainers know.
+If you're unable to do so, let the Coffee Table Groups Lead know.